-Item Overview Reference Page Demand for Energy Increasing demand for energy due to population growth.
+Item Overview Reference Page Demand for Energy Increasing demand for energy, supported by Okinawa's advantages and potential.
 As the proportion of energy for consumer use is high, effects of economic fluctuations are low for demand for Electric power.
-Potential demand due to large-scale urban development projects 2~8 Competition OEPC is outside the framework of wide-area power interchange because it has an isolated system.
+Potential demand due to large-scale urban development projects 2~8 Competition OEPC is outside the framework of wide-area power interchange because that is not connected with the transmission lines of other power companies.
 OEPC has voluntarily released power of 10,000kW supplied by J-Power.
 Competition is advancing due to the entry of energy suppliers.
 Biomass power plant by power producer and supplier has started operation.
-9 Power Generation Facilities A high reserve supply capacity is required due to an isolated system.
+9 Power Generation Facilities A high reserve supply capacity is required since the systems of Okinawa area are small and independent.
 Reliant on fossil fuels only due to difficulties to develop nuclear or hydraulic power generation.
 Coal-fired thermal power generation is indispensable not only for stable supply but also for maintaining electricity rates.
 10~12 Remote Islands OEPC supplies power to 11 isolated systems including those in the main island.
 The region has a high cost structure because it has small islands and also because the scale of the economy is small.
 This leads to constant loss recording.
 13 Global Warming Countermeasures Currently, possible measures are limited due to reasons including the region's geographic characteristics and constraints on the scale of demand.
 The introduction of renewable energies contributes to reducing fuel consumption and cost on remote islands, where fuel unit price is high.
 Since the systems of Okinawa area are small and independent, the limit of connection volume is likely to occur when using renewable energies.
-14~21
+14~19